brucezztong/ZZTong-Prefabs/README.txt

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

-I recommend installation on both, but server side only should largely work.
+I recommend installation on both, but Server-Side only should largely work.

-As near as I have been able to determine, because POIs are rolled into the world distributed by the server, and all the modlet's additions to the game configuration are in XML, that this can be a Server-Side only modlet.
+As near as I have been able to determine, because POIs are rolled into the world distributed by the server, and all the modlet's additions to the game configuration are in XML, this can be a Server-Side only modlet.

 However, if you also install the modlet on the Clinet-Side then there are game features that become supported, such as using F11 to identify a POI, or Admin